-Workplace smoking laws apply to discrimination laws apply to employers with three or more employees.
+Workplace smoking discrimination laws apply to employers with three or more employees.
 North Carolina laws that prohibit workplace smoking apply only to restaurants and bars.

 North Carolina does not require employers to create designated smoking areas or provide other accommodations for smokers in the workplace.